junweihua/junweihua.github.io/_pages/about.md

 ---
-layout: about
+permalink: /
 title: "About Me"
-permalink: /
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 I am a PhD student at TAMU.
 I am interested in using machine learning tools to investigate the unknown physics hidden within limited observational data and numerical modeling.